 On July 21, 2022, the Government created regulations to enable a Home Buyer Rescission Period.
 This will be implemented on January 3, 2023.

 A Home Buyer Rescission Period (“HBRP”)provides a timeframe after an offer has been accepted when homebuyers can still legally withdraw from the purchase.
 During this time, a prospective buyer may conduct additional due diligence activities such as a home inspection, confirmation of financing, and seeking legal advice to help ensure they have made a well informed decision.

 Please note the terms homebuyer protection period and cooling-off period both refer to the Home Buyer Rescission Period.

 Based on BCFSA’s advice a Home Buyer Rescission Period (cooling-off period) for residential real estate transactions will be implemented starting January 3, 2023 and will feature the following parameters:

 - A modest termination fee to address the risk of frivolous offers.

 Yes.
 The Real Estate Development Marketing Act (“REDMA”) provides for a seven-day rescission period for sales of units in multi-unit development properties, like condominiums.

-B.C. will be the first Canadian jurisdiction to legislate cooling-off periods for all residential real estate sales.
+B.C. is the first Canadian jurisdiction to legislate a cooling-off period for residential real estate sales.